Declining Media Requests – How to minimise the damage

 This invariably invites the follow-up “why can’t you?”.
 You must be ready to produce a reason.

-Any reasonable journalist will accept that you can’t answer questions about matters that are subject to commercial in-confidences agreements, or that are before the courts, If there’s a genuine reason of this nature, say so immediately.
+Any reasonable journalist will accept that you can’t answer questions about matters that are subject to commercial in-confidence agreements, or that are before the courts.
+If there’s a genuine reason of this nature, say so immediately.
 Be as open as you reasonably can about why you can’t answer, bearing in mind that whatever you give as the reason has the prospect of being published or broadcast.

 That said, when you’re trying to keep out of the news, expressing your refusal in relatively bland terms will diminish the odds of your words being reported.
 If you have a flair for soundbites, this is not the time to display it.

-The journalist has contacted you because he wants you to help with a story.
-Even if you can’t deliver what he wants, you may be able to make his job easier by suggesting alternatives.
+The journalist has contacted you because they want you to help with a story.
+Even if you can’t deliver what they want, you may be able to make their job easier by suggesting alternative contacts.

-Depending on the nature of the inquiry, you may be able to suggest an alternative interviewee who you believe will be friendly or impartial i.e. “Anne Smith at the industry association may have something to say about this” or “Professor Jones from ANU has written a really thorough paper on this – here’s his email address”.
+Depending on the nature of the inquiry, you may be able to suggest an alternative interviewee who you believe will be friendly or impartial, e.g. “Anne Smith at the industry association may have something to say about this”, or “Professor Jones from ANU has written a really thorough paper on this – here’s his email address”.

 Under no circumstances should you take this approach unless you are confident of being able to deliver in the short term.
 Beware of using it simply as a delaying tactic.
 If you don’t cough up a decent exclusive within a matter of weeks, the journalist may feel compromised as well as duped, with predictable consequences for you.